britram/happy-sad/draft-trammell-happy-sad.md

 --- abstract

-TODO improve: one of the issues with happy eyeballs is that it masks configuration and deployment failures of the very protocols in the Internet that it is designed to accelerate the deployment of.
-Debugging and measuring these failures is difficult.
-This document specifies Slow Alternate Detection (SAD) for Happy Eyeballs, a method for exposing failure information to servers and on-path devices in order to aid debugging and measurement of Happy Eyeballs.
+This document specifies Slow Alternate Detection (SAD) for Happy Eyeballs, an ICMP-based advisory path signal {{?RFC8558}} for exposing information about path non-selection on-path devices in order to aid debugging and measurement of Happy Eyeballs.

 --- middle

 # Introduction

-TODO: frontmatter goes here.

-TODO: design principle: never reflect data, but send hashes of received data s.t.
-DNS information can only be recognized by an entity that already has the full data, supporting correlation for detailed debugging while supporting only aggregated measurement for
+Happy Eyeballs {{!I-D.ietf-happy-happyeyeballs-v3}} encourages new protocol deployment by reducing the availabity risk associated with attempting to use them.
+However, in doing so, it masks configuration and deployment failures of these very protocols.
+There are potential causes of such failures, with potential root causes at the end user terminal, CPE, access network, CDN, DNS configuration, and end server.
+Given the diffusion of root causes, debugging these errors can be difficult.

+This document presents Slow Alternate Detection (SAD), an ICMP-based advisory path signal {{RFC8558}} to devices along the path of a non-selected candidate designed as part of an array of approaches to this problem.
+It is intended to be used together with complementary monitoring and logging information at each point along the potential failure chain of a non-selected candidate.

+This design uses hashes of data relevant to a failure to allow the correlation of nonselection events to on path devices and actors who already have access to that data, while allowing only aggregate analysis by other on-path actors.

 # Conventions and Definitions